 “This God is not managed or controlled by our human limitations.
 While praying, if this is our God, we are not telling God to run our errands, but we are worshiping and hearing what He has to say.
 In a prayer like this, we need time to receive what God has to say, as well as willingness to be transformed in the process.
 This God has authority over us; we do not have the capacity to control Him.”

-This is a great question to talk about with your pastor.
+This is a great question to discuss further with your pastor.